top of page

 d.
 Gentile.

-Jesus was raised in Nazareth by Joseph and his mother, Mary, who were Nazarenes.
+Jesus was raised in Nazareth by Joseph and His mother, Mary, who were Nazarenes.

 Nazareth was a small town in the province of Galilee.